Roz Chast (Keynote)

 Originally from a very small town in California and studied film and new media at the University of California, Santa Cruz.
 Kathleen has been creating zines and comics for the last six years in the Bay Area and now in New York City.
 She recently produced an oracle deck.
 You can see her work at kathleenkralowec.com.

 Born to Cuban parents in Puerto Rico, “Quique” has always been fascinated with telling stories.
 Writing from early age, he discovered comics and the love affair never waned.
 Though mostly an inker, he also sketches and will spin a nice yarn if asked nicely.
-Currently, he is working on a collection of stories set in a fantastical world which should see the light of day late 2019.
-Quique was recently a finalist for the NJ Live Story Telling Contest prevailing over 200 other entries.
+Currently, he is working on a collection of stories for late 2019.
+Quique was recently a finalist for the NJ Live Story Telling Contest.
 Follow him on Instagram and Twitter : studiomaenefl. https://elopezgil.myportfolio.com/

 A writer, editor and journalist, Heidi is also the publisher of The Comic Beat.
 She created her long-running blog The Beat: The News Blog of Comics Culture at Comicon.com in June 2004, before moving it to Publishers Weekly in 2006, and to an independent site in 2010.
 She is a former editor for DC Comics’ Vertigo imprint and Disney Adventures, and she edited the graphic novel The Hills Have Eyes: The Beginning from Fox Atomic Comics that served as a prequel to the 2006 film.
 MacDonald also served as an editor and writer at Publishers Weekly.